provided-space/provided-library/README.md

 ### Obfuscation
 This features allows developers to encrypt their strings before shipping and decrypt them at runtime.
 Simply pass your value and encryption key to receive the encrypted String.

+### Security
+This feature guaratees that the library can only be loaded within an Provided environment.
+We highly recommend using this together with string encryption in order to prevent a decryption procedure from third-party.

 Please note that the availability of these features may depend on the specific licensing agreement for Provided.

 ## Integration